jerng-org/ruthenium/DEV-TOOLS.md

     2.  various `/var/task/modules/middlewares/###` files

-### (ru) Trace : (index.js) definition of (exports.handler)
+### (ru) Trace : definition of `(/var/task/index.js).exports.handler`

-0.  ((index.js).exports.handler) simply returns to the FaaS the result of calling
+0.  `(index.js).exports.handler` simply returns to the FaaS the result of calling

-    0.  (`/var/task/modules/framework/ruthenium`), a function, on the arguments :
+    0.  `/var/task/modules/framework/ruthenium`, a function, on the arguments :

-        0.  (hostInitializedData) : data from the runtime environment
+        0.  `hostInitializedData` : data from the runtime environment

-        1.  (middlewares) : operators that may be applied to that data
+        1.  `middlewares` : an array of operators that may be applied to that data

-It should be noted that the specific order of middlewares in this array underpins the (ru) framework's order of operations upon (hostInitializedData)
+It should be noted that the specific order of `middlewares in their array` underpins the (ru) framework's order of operations upon `hostInitializedData`

-#### (ru) Trace : what happens when (ruthenium) is called
+#### (ru) Trace : what happens when `ruthenium` is called

-0.  (initialData) is prepared,
+0.  `initialData` is prepared,

-    0.  by appending initialised (frameworkData),
+    0.  by appending initialised `frameworkData`,
-    1.  to (hostInitializedData)
+    1.  to `hostInitializedData`

-1.  (finalData) is prepared,
+1.  `finalData` is prepared,

-    0.  by reducing (middlewares),
+    0.  by reducing `middlewares`,
-    1.  with the (ruthenium-reducer),
+    1.  with the `ruthenium-reducer`,
-    3.  as parameterised/argued with (initialData)
+    3.  as parameterised/argued with `initialData`

 ### (ru) Trace : middleware architecture ( as developed )

-... please proceed, to read the comments in (index.js)
+... please proceed, to read the comments in `/var/task/index.js`